-The annual Landscape and Water Conservation Festival hosted by Chino Basin Water Conservation District, in partnership with IEUA and local water providers, was held on October 12, 2019 at the Waterwise Community Center in Montclair.
+The annual Landscape and Water Conservation Festival hosted by Chino Basin Water Conservation District was held on October 12, 2019 at the Waterwise Community Center in Montclair.
 The festival educates the public through free, hands-on activities, shows and workshops about the importance of using water wisely.
-They learn about where our water comes from and how it is used in everything including growing and cooking food, and the making of clothes and automobiles.
+They learn about where our water comes from and how it is used in everything including growing and cooking food, the making of clothes and automobiles.